Jesse Livermore: Career

 On September 14, 1900, age 23, he moved to New York, arriving in time for a strong bull market in stocks.
 He traded successfully, on the long side, at Harris, Hutton & Company stockbrokers, turning $10,000 into $50,000 in five days.
 In May 1901, he anticipated a correction and went short, using 400% margin.
 He lost his entire stake, as the ticker tape was not updated fast enough to make current trading decisions.
 He borrowed $2,000 from Edward Francis Hutton and moved to St. Louis, where he was not known, and went back to betting at bucket shops.

 His first big win came in 1901 at the age of 24 when he bought stock in Northern Pacific Railway.
 He turned $10,000 into $500,000.

 In 1906, he vacationed in Palm Beach, Florida, at the club of Edward R. Bradley.
 While on vacation, at the direction of Thomas W. Lawson, he took a massive short position in Union Pacific Railroad the day before the 1906 San Francisco earthquake, leading to a $250,000 profit.
 Some time later, Livermore went long on the stock; however, his friend, and owner of the brokerage house in which he did most of his trading, Edward Hutton, erroneously convinced Livermore to close his position, and he wound up losing $40,000.

 In the Panic of 1907, Livermore's huge short positions made him $1 million in a single day.
-However, his mentor, J. P. Morgan, who had bailed out the entire New York Stock Exchange during the crash, requested him to refrain from further short selling.
+However, his idol, J. P. Morgan, who had bailed out the entire New York Stock Exchange during the crash, requested him to refrain from further short selling.
 Livermore agreed and instead, profited from the rebound, boosting his net worth to $3 million.
 He bought a $200,000 yacht, a rail car, and an apartment on the Upper West Side.
 He joined exclusive clubs and had mistresses.

 In 1908, he listened to advice from cotton trader Theodore H. "Teddy" Price, who told him to buy cotton, while Price secretly sold.
-He went bankrupt but was able to recover all of his losses.

-In 1915, he filed for bankruptcy again.
+He lost most of his profits from the previous year's trading through this venture.
+Finally, in 1915, he filed for bankruptcy, not having fully recovered from his disastrous venture into cotton.